 (*Make sure to put your phone in your purse and leave it there during these interactions!)

-– Take them out for a coffee
+– Take her out for a coffee

 – Spend time working together or running errands together